nsg-ethz/p4-utils/README.md

 ### Features

-P4-Utils adds on top of minininet:
+P4-Utils adds on top of Mininet:

 - A command-line launcher (`p4run`) to instantiate networks.
 - A helper script (`mx`) to run processes in namespaces